mdalaminfaraji/crm-be/README.md

 - ⏰ **Reminders**: Set reminders for clients and projects
 - 📊 **Dashboard**: Overview of clients, projects, and upcoming reminders

+## Module Descriptions

+### Authentication Module
+The authentication module handles user registration, login, and profile management.
+It uses JWT (JSON Web Tokens) for secure authentication and bcrypt for password hashing.
+This module ensures that only authenticated users can access protected resources.

+### Client Module
+The client management module allows users to create and manage their client database.
+Users can add detailed client information including contact details and notes.
+All client data is associated with the authenticated user, ensuring data privacy.

+### Project Module
+The project module enables tracking of client projects with details such as budget, deadline, and status.
+Projects are linked to specific clients and the authenticated user.
+The status of a project can be tracked from NOT_STARTED through to COMPLETED.

+### Interaction Module
+The interaction module records all communications with clients, including calls, emails, meetings, and other types of interactions.
+These interactions can be associated with specific clients and/or projects, creating a comprehensive communication history.

+### Reminder Module
+The reminder module helps users stay organized by setting reminders for follow-ups with clients or project deadlines.
+Reminders include a title, description, due date, and completion status.
+They can be linked to specific clients and/or projects.

+### Dashboard Module
+The dashboard provides an overview of the user's CRM data, including client counts, project statuses, upcoming reminders, and recent interactions.
+This gives users a quick snapshot of their business activities.

 ## API Endpoints

 ### Authentication

 - `POST /api/auth/register` - Register a new user
   ```json
   {